What is a B2B contact database?

 What is the difference between first-party and third-party B2B data?

-First-party data is information you collect directly from your own interactions with prospects and customers.
-Third-party data comes from external providers who aggregate and verify business information at scale.
-Most go-to-market teams use both to fill coverage gaps and enrich existing records.
+First-party data is information you collect directly from your own interactions, form fills, CRM records, conversation intelligence.
+Third-party data comes from external vendors who aggregate and verify business information at scale.
+Most go-to-market teams use both: first-party data for context and history, third-party data to fill coverage gaps and enrich existing records with current contact information and intent signals.
+The most effective approach combines both sources so your CRM reflects both what you know from direct interactions and what the market tells you about accounts you haven't engaged yet.

 How do B2B contact databases handle GDPR and data privacy compliance?